CunningDJ/DungeonRun/README.md

 Dungeon Run is a fast-paced, two-player game where you run around level upon level in a dungeon, collecting coins and avoiding restless monsters!
 Each player tries to collect as many points as possible while not getting killed.
-In its current version, you must install the Python and the PySDL2 library (linked below) first in order to play.

 # Steps to play